Kaisaan/DDS-Translation/README.md

 # DDS-Translation
 Stuff for translating and further demystifying *Digital Devil Story - Reincarnation of the Goddess* by Telenet.
 <br>I have a page about the game and its other versions on [my website](https://kaisaan.github.io/pages/dds.html) but it's still a work in progress.
+<br>Another, much more detailed, place to learn more about the game is [this reddit post](https://old.reddit.com/r/Megaten/comments/15zdfwp/digital_devil_story_megami_tensei_telenet_version/) by Natreg.

 # How it Works
 The game loads the character graphics from the BIOS of the MSX.
 English letters are always going to be included of the BIOS regardless of the region, so I'm just able to change the value in the text data.